-According to dental statistics, Only 10% of the world’s population bite as it should.
-The correct bite understands the position of the jaws in which the upper teeth slightly overlap the lower.
+Interestingly, the correct bite is one wherein the position of the jaws is maintained such that the upper teeth slightly overlap the lower.

-- There should be small gaps between the normal teeth.
+- You will notice small gaps between the normal teeth

-- If milk teeth grow one to one or bump against each other, it means that the molar teeth will be much more closely, and they will literally grow one on another.
+- In case milk teeth grow one-to-one or bump against each other, it indicates that the molar teeth too will be closer and will grow on one another, literally!

 Underbite in toddlers happens when:

-Secondly, underbite could happen due to the bad habits of the baby, such as thumb sucking or long sucking dummy, which can serve as causes.
+Another reason for underbite could be the bad habits of the baby.
+This includes thumb sucking or long sucking dummy.

-The formation of pathological bite in children may begin as early as infancy.
+The formation of pathological bites in children may begin as early as infancy.
 Most often, the underbite is diagnosed in children receiving artificial nutrition.

-The fact is in newborns lower jaw is somewhat shortened in relation to upper, and the first year of life, in the process of natural feeding, the size of the jaws is equalized.
+The fact is, in newborns lower jaw is somewhat shortened in relation to the upper.
+It is during the first year of life, during the process of natural feeding, that the size of the jaws is equalized.
 Sucking the maternal breast is accompanied by the active work of the facial muscles and movements of the lower jaw, which contributes to its development.